Are you curious to know what it’s like to study Engineering at Cambridge?

 To get the most out of a supervision you need to be well prepared; don’t just turn up and say “I couldn’t do question 3”.
 You need to show your working clearly to explain your thinking and you need to tell the supervisor exactly what you got stuck on.
 Make notes based on what the supervisor tells you and write them up as soon as you get home so that you have the perfect answer to an exam style question.

-The Evening: Life As A Cambridge Engineering Student
+The Evening Of A Cambridge Engineering Student

 Next, I head home and cook some dinner with my friends.
 The best thing about living in a college is that you get to meet so many people who do different courses; my best friends study politics and anthropology!